Allandrow/React-TS-dataTable/README.md

 By default the options will be an array with the values 10, 20, 50 and 100.
 You can change these values by giving a props `pageSizeOptions` to DataTable, accepting an array of numbers.

+### Sort Methods

+By default the sort applied will consider your data values to be strings.
+You can change this sort by including a sortMethod prop in your column object with one of these strings that will call another built-in sort method :

+- sortNumber
+- sortDate